Grego-GT/ERA-Replicating-Agents/README.md

 You'll be guided through:

-1. Agent name selection
+1. Agent name input (with validation)
-2. Prompt/instructions input
+2. Prompt/instructions input (with validation)

-3. AI model selection (gpt-4, gpt-3.5-turbo, claude-3-opus, claude-3-sonnet)
+Each agent is created in the `agents/` folder with a working TypeScript file that you can run immediately.

 ### Command Line Mode